Raztrix/FullStackProject1/README.md

 * I used .NET 6.0
 * I didnt made the num of actions feture my bad.
 * i used only bootstrap 4.1 for client no css at all.
+* to register a user u can register via postman or the user is: Frodo and password is: 1234.